holmesmainsend/audio_transcriber/README.md

 ## Description
   A Java program that works in conjunction with the AssemblyAI REST API to turn audio files into text.
+Note: still in early stages of development.

 ## Future Improvements